-The degree of Master of Science is conferred upon a student who has satisfactorily fulfilled the requirements of the School of Professional Studies and the program.
+The Master's degree is conferred upon a student who has satisfactorily fulfilled the requirements of the School of Professional Studies and the program.
 Each program sets forth the specific requirements for the degree, in addition to the School’s standards of satisfactory performance and progress.
 These standards are described in materials published by the School.
 To receive a diploma, students must fill out an Application for Degree and email it to diplomas [[at]] columbia [[dot]] edu.

 Columbia University confers degrees three times during the academic year: in October, February, and May.

 - October Graduates (completed courses in Summer): Apply by September 1

 - February Graduates (completed courses in Fall): Apply by November 1